 How much money can I put in my TFSA?

-No. Unused TFSA contributions are carried forward each year.
-If you’ve never invested in a TFSA before 2019, you can make up for the lost time by contributing your maximum, up to $63,500.
+Remember: unused TFSA contributions carry forward each year.
+Never invest in a TFSA before 2022?
+You can make up for the lost time by contributing your maximum, up to $81,500.

 What is the TFSA limit by year?

-There isn’t one!
-The yearly limits are just that – yearly limits.
-You can contribute up to that maximum year over year over year and enjoy all of the benefits of your interest, dividends and capital gains being protected from taxes.
+The yearly limits are just that — yearly limits.
+You can contribute up to that maximum year-over-year, and enjoy all of the benefits of your interest, dividends, and capital gains being protected from taxes.
+The total amount of contributions you can theoretically have made to your account is $81,500 — assuming you were over 18 in 2009 and have contributed the max every year.

 What are the TFSA withdrawal rules?

 Any amount of money you withdraw is added on to what you are allowed to contribute the next year.
-So, if the limit this year is $6,000 and so is next year’s, and you invested $6,000 but then took out $500, next year you will have $6,500 that you are able to contribute.
+For example, let’s say that next year the limit will also be $6,000.
+If you invested $6,000 this year, but then took out $500, next year you will be able to contribute $6,500.

 Is the TFSA a good investment?